carlosmertens/Django-Full-Stack/README.md

 - Practice to modulate the urls, create template tags
 - Practice to migrate app, create admin
 - Practice to insert data with template tags
+- Convert ProTwo Project into a sign up page
 ```

 #### _Project: BasicForms_